darobin/notion-backup/README.md

 `html` and `markdown` directories in the current working directory, as well as to `html.zip` and `markdown.zip`.

+**NOTE**: if you log out of your account, the `NOTION_TOKEN` will get invalidated and this process will fail.
+There isn't anything that I know of that I can do about that until Notion decide to add a backup endpoint to their official API, at which point this will be able to use a proper authentication token.

 ## Setup

 This assumes you are looking to set this up to back up Notion to GitHub.